Hiking the Cinque Terre

 Stay in Vernazza and head towards the train station.
 Find the stairs leading upward and climb, climb climb for ~10 minutes.
 You’ll find a beautiful shot overlooking the back of the town jutting out to the sea.

 Are you a hiker?
-Let me know if you plan to hike Cinque Terre in the comments!
+Let me know in the comments which your favorite Cinque Terre hike was!

 You Might Also Enjoy: